Extension Logo

 Corn

-Corn is the most widely grown crop in Minnesota where a zinc deficiency is more likely.
-Soil test zinc should be a primary consideration when deciding to apply zinc for corn.
-Application of zinc can be highly profitable on soils that test low in zinc (Table 4).
-If broadcast applied, any zinc not utilized by the crop may be used in following years and will be picked up in soil tests taken following application.
+Corn is the most widely grown crop in Minnesota for which a zinc deficiency is most likely.
+Soil test zinc should be a primary consideration when deciding to apply zinc to corn.
+The application of zinc can be highly profitable on soils that test low in zinc.
+If broadcast, any zinc not used by the crop may be used in the following years and will be picked up in soil tests taken following application.

 Soybean